 For example, they may try alcohol-free pregaming, giving up alcohol for the new year, or participating in Dry January, but cravings and withdrawal symptoms make their goals feel impossible.

-If you have tried to reduce or stop your alcohol consumption, but you’ve found it very difficult to do so, you may be experiencing an alcohol addiction.
+If you have tried to reduce or stop your alcohol consumption but found it difficult because you’re experiencing strong cravings, irritability, or physical discomfort when you don’t drink, you may be experiencing an alcohol use disorder.
+These are signs worth taking seriously, and support is available.

 Get Help For Addiction